 - Technical Booklet F2 - Conservation of fuel and power in buildings other than dwellings – June 2022

 And for Ireland:

-- Part L - Conservation of Fuel and Energy - Buildings Other Than Dwellings
+- Technical Guidance Document L - Conservation of Fuel and Energy – Buildings other than Dwellings

-- Technical Guidance Document Part L - Conservation of Fuel & Energy - Dwellings
+- Technical Guidance Document L - Conservation of Fuel and Energy – Dwellings

 Throughout the remainder of this article, it is the English versions of the Approved Documents (or ADs) that are referred to.

 Part L criterion 1, compliance modelling is not meant to accurately predict the energy consumption of a building, but rather to assess its carbon emissions on a comparative scale.
 The modelling method that must be used is prescribed by the National Calculation Methodology (NCM).